RocketRace/robot-is-you/README.md

 ![Tile command output](./imgs/tile_command.png?raw=true)
 ![Rule command output](./imgs/rule_command.png?raw=true)

 As hinted at by these demos, there's plenty of nuance in the output -- you can customize to a staggering degree!
+The following is an example of what you can make:

 ![Customized gif output](./imgs/fancy_render.gif?raw=true)